kleintob/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/large-datasets-python.md

 df.compute().to_csv('/path/example.csv')
 {{% /codeblock %}}

-`Dask` DataFrame utilises a great portion of the `pandas` API; therefore, there are a lot of similarities in use.
-However, `Dask` DataFrame doesn't support all `pandas` features.
+`Dask` DataFrame utilizes a great portion of the `pandas` API; therefore, there are a lot of similarities in use.
+However, `Dask` DataFrame doesn't support all `pandas'` features.

 For the full list of operations, see the [Dask Dataframe documentation](https://docs.dask.org/en/stable/dataframe-api.html).